Tony Chimel: Sporadic appearances and departure (2015–2020)

 Chimel later took a hiatus from announcing with WWE.
 During the hiatus, he announced at house shows only.

 Chimel returned to WWE television on the December 28, 2015 edition of Raw.
 He would return in February 2016 at Fastlane to introduce Edge and Christian.
 Chimel had since been reserved, only to introduce Edge whenever he appeared on television.

 Chimel once again returned to WWE television on November 15, 2016, during the 900th episode of SmackDown.
 At this appearance, he did his trademark introduction of Edge, before the Cutting Edge segment.
 Chimel returned during Beth Phoenix's induction in the 2017 WWE Hall of Fame to announce her husband Edge's name.

 Chimel worked primarily behind the scenes for WWE in his last years with the company, working as a production manager and part of the ring crew.
 It was announced on November 9, 2020 that Chimel was released from his WWE contract on November 6, 2020 after being furloughed from the company since April 2020, effectively ending his 37-year tenure there.

-All Elite Wrestling (2023–present)
+All Elite Wrestling (2023–2025)

-In April 2023, Chimel revealed that he was working with All Elite Wrestling (AEW) assisting with production during their Orlando tapings.
+Chimel worked for All Elite Wrestling (AEW) as producer from April 2023 until November 2025.